 This is a similar launch scheme to the iPhone 8 and iPhone X, although considering that the S20 line was revealed early in 2020, we might still see a midrange Galaxy S10e successor later in the year (perhaps alongside some new Note phones).
 If you want to get your hands on one of these new flagships now, however, then they are not up for pre-order, and your best chance to score a Samsung Galaxy S20 deal is to take advantage of carrier offers, sign-up promos, and buy one, get one rebates.
 This is especially good for those looking to switch service providers, as carriers are always looking to attract new customers with enticing deals:

-- Samsung Galaxy S20 Plus (Verizon) — Up to $1,000 back in bill credits with qualified purchase + free Echo Dot & Amazon Smart Plug w/select unlimited plans
+- — Save up to $300 with qualified purchase + free Echo Dot & Amazon Smart Plug w/select unlimited plans

 Samsung Galaxy Z Flip deals

 Few of us could have guessed that we’d see the return of the flip phone, but unique new display technologies allowed company’s like Motorola and Samsung to bring this classic phone design back — with some big modern twists, naturally.
 Last year we saw the Samsung Galaxy Fold, which didn’t quite fare as well as we’d hoped (although we were impressed with its overall design), and at the Galaxy Unpacked event, Samsung rolled out the fascinating new Galaxy Z Flip.